cicsdev/cics-java-j2cprog/README.md

 * Java SE 1.8 on the z/OS system
 * Java SE 1.8 on the workstation
 * J2C tools provided with Rational Applicaton Developer or IBM Developer for z/OS
-* Eclipse with the IBM CICS SDK for Java EE, Jakarta EE and Liberty, or any IDE that supports usage of the Maven Central artifact [com.ibm.cics:com.ibm.cics.server.](https://search.maven.org/artifact/com.ibm.cics/com.ibm.cics.server)
+* Eclipse with the IBM CICS SDK for Java, or any IDE that supports usage of the Maven Central artifact [com.ibm.cics:com.ibm.cics.server.](https://search.maven.org/artifact/com.ibm.cics/com.ibm.cics.server)

 ## Configuration